walra356/CamiFITS.jl/docs/src/index.md

 reference: FITS Standard - version 4.0 - Appendix C
 ```
-By using the keyword "ALL" we can dump the full list of keyword descriptions:
+By using the keyword "ALL" the user can dump the full list of keyword descriptions:
 ```
 julia> fits_keyword("all")
 FITS defined keywords: